DorkOS

 Active File Not Updating

-• Try closing and reopening the copilot sidebar
+• Close and reopen the copilot sidebar

 Session List Empty

-• Sessions created from the CLI or standalone web interface (with the same working directory) will appear here
+Sessions are read from ~/.claude/projects/{slug}/.
+If no sessions exist for your working directory, the list will be empty.
+Sessions created from the CLI or standalone web interface with the same working directory will appear here.

 Performance Issues